Liberty and Justice for Whom?: Personal Stories of the Locally Enslaved in the American Revolution

 Event Details

 The promise of liberty, based on the principle that all are created equal, was appealing.
-But enslaved men, women and children in Dutchess County, at the time of the American Revolution, found what at best could be called a mixed bag of success and setbacks.
+But enslaved men, women, and children in Dutchess County, at the time of the American Revolution, found what at best could be called a mixed bag of success and setbacks.
 Through the stories of five individuals: Sophia Pooley, Andrew Frazier, Jacob Lyle, and two local men named Jack who find themselves on opposite sides during the war, we come to understand the uncertainty and randomness of the American promise for the enslaved.
 Presented by Bill Jeffway, the Executive Director of the Dutchess County Historical Society.
+Registration required.